-I am an Affiliated Faculty member of the Department of Sociology at Georgia State University, and hold a Ph.D. in applied sociology from Baylor University.
-Recently I’ve had the opportunity to focus on research involving homeless and runaway youth, as well as factors influencing offending behavior of youth and adults.
-I really love collecting new data from a variety of (often unconventional) sources, with the ultimate goal of analyzing the numbers to reveal an actionable story.
+During my time at youthSpark I also served as an Affiliated Faculty member of the Department of Sociology at Georgia State University.
+I hold a Ph.D. in applied sociology from Baylor University.
+Recently I’ve had the opportunity to be part of research teams studying human rights concerns of homeless and runaway youth, as well as factors influencing offending behavior of adults.
+I really love collecting new data from a variety of (often unconventional) sources, with the ultimate goal of analyzing the numbers to reveal an actionable story that helps improve communities.